sinadaryaei/c0323-code-solutions/javascript-prototypes/javascript-prototypes-quiz-notes.md

 - What is a prototype in JavaScript?
 A prototype is an object from which other objects can inherit properties and methods.
 - How is it possible to call methods on strings, arrays, and numbers even though those methods don't actually exist on strings, arrays, and numbers?
+Borrow them from the prototype.
 - If an object does not have it's own property or method by a given key, where does JavaScript look for it?
+In the prototype chain.
 ## Notes

 All student notes should be written here.